SMARTMarkers/smartmarkers-ios/Readme.md

 EASIPRO Framework
 ================

-Swift Framework for Questionnaire based Patient Reported Outcomes.
-Works with SMART enabled FHIR Server of the Electronic Health Record Provider to read and write Patient Responses.
+Swift Framework for Questionnaire based Patient Reported Outcome Measure.
+Works with SMART-on-FHIR enabled of EHR.

-### Outpatient Mode

- n./

-More soon...
+### More soon...